notini/glpiAlertsChromeExtension/README.md

 Frequency (in minutes): 10
 3- You're good to go

-Now, every n minutes, whenever there's a new ticket in your glpi database, a Chrome Alert will pop-up with its ID and title.
+Now, every 10 minutes, whenever there's a new ticket in your glpi database, a Chrome Alert will pop-up with its ID and title.